hwacha/hwacha.github.io/content/posts/playtree-structure-explained/index.md

 ![medium](small-talk-graph.png)

 Notice how multiple nodes can pass playback on to the same node, e.g. "Thank U" and "Sorry" to "No Problem."
 Also, cycles are now allowed: "Yeah!" passes playback back to itself, looping the song indefinitely once it is reached.
-The first song moves to "Wake Me Up", which might go back to "I'm Only Sleeping" or else progress to "I'm Awake Now."
+The first song moves to "Wake Me Up," which might go back to "I'm Only Sleeping" or else progress to "I'm Awake Now."

 (Technically, cycles were possible even when we lifted the first constraint on outgoing edges.
 The "root" node of the tree had no incoming nodes, so it, like a cycle graph, could have admissibly been given an incoming edge from one of the "leaf" nodes with no outgoing edges.
 But only one such cycle was allowed under that set of constraints, and now any number of cycles can occur, anywhere within the graph.)